Haiti in upheaval: President Moïse assassinated at home

 Haiti appeared to be heading for fresh volatility ahead of general elections later this year.
 Moïse had been ruling by decree for more than a year after failing to hold elections, and the opposition demanded he step down in recent months, saying he was leading it toward yet another grim period of authoritarianism.

-Joseph said the heavily armed gunmen spoke Spanish or English, but he gave no details on the attack.

-It was a testament to Haiti’s fragile political situation that Joseph, who was only supposed to be prime minster temporarily, finds himself in charge.
-Joseph was considered a protege of Moïse.
+It was a testament to Haiti’s fragile political situation that Joseph, a protege of Moïse who was only supposed to be prime minster temporarily, found himself in charge.

 But Haiti appears to have few other options.
 The Supreme Court’s chief justice, who might be expected to help provide stability in a crisis, died recently of COVID-19.